Facebook & the Bubble Mentality

 Simply international trade has become too big to fail.

 The problem is, we know from history that the system of international trade can fail, and as we move deeper into the ’10s, there are a number of obvious threats emerging.
 The boneheaded answer from certain tenured professors and high-flying MBAs might be that the incentives to keeping the international trade system wide open (and cheap) are enough to force countries to co-operate.
 Tell that to Binyamin Netanyahu, who seems increasingly fixated on striking Iran, and forcing Iran to retaliate with a closure of the Strait of Hormuz.
-Tell that to Mitt Romney who seems ever-more intent on starting a trade war with China that (very simply) the United States cannot win, because while the United States is dependent on real, physical Chinese goods, China is “dependent” on America’s endless stream of paper money.
-In other words not very dependent at all given that China already has a $3+ trillion hoard.
+Tell that to Mitt Romney who seems ever-more intent on starting a trade war with China.
 Tell that to Barack Obama who — instead of pushing for the United States to mine its own deposits of rare earth minerals has run squealing to the WTO complaining of Chinese price manipulation.

 This post is not a prediction.
 I am not necessarily predicting a breakdown in the global trade system, although there are surely many obvious dangers as well as hidden black swans.
 I am merely forecasting that the world is extremely fragile to one, and that the consequences to certain countries with a negative current account balance could be, shall we say, painful.